JaysonMandani/goodnight-api/README.md

+# Goodnight API

+1. Clock In operation, and return all clocked-in times, ordered by created time.
+2. Users can follow and unfollow other users.
+3. See the sleep records over the past week for their friends, ordered by the length of their sleep.

-# README
+# Models

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* User

-* Ruby version
+* SleepTracker

-* System dependencies
+* Follow

+# Gems

-* Configuration
+* active_model_serializers

-* Database creation
+* rspec-rails

-* Database initialization
+* faker

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* factory_bot_rails

-* ...
+* pg